Updated 26 Aug 2021

 Darren’s Plymouth practice have asked him to work in their Truro practice.
 To cover a temporary 12-month maternity absence.
 It’s a drive of 1.5 hours for 55 miles.

 This is an inconvenience to Darren as he enjoys walking to work but he is keen to help out and agrees to the change.
 He negotiates extra pay to cover his increased travelling time and costs.
 Darren knows from his accountant that he can claim all the travel costs to Truro as a temporary work location because he’ll be working there for less than 2 years.
 Darren now claims his Monday and Friday travel costs between his Plymouth home and Truro as a travel cost of his business.

 Darren spends the next year driving to Exeter for 3 days with no tax relief on his travel, and driving 2 days in Truro with tax relief on his travel.

-Example – Associate sent to a temporary place of work for more than 24 months for 40% or more of their time
+Example 3 – Associate sent to a temporary place of work for more than 24 months

 Darren’s Exeter practice is closing for a 3-month refurbishment.
 He has been relocated temporarily to a different practice within the city of Exeter.
 His journey time or costs to Exeter do not significantly change during refurbishment.

 This change has made no significant difference to Darren’s commuting journey and is not recognised as a temporary place of work.
 HMRC show this in their internal manual with examples of what is and isn’t a significant change

 Example 5 – Associate sent to a temporary place of work for more than 24 months for less than 40% or more of their time

 Darren’s Exeter practice has acquired a new surgery in Glastonbury, Somerset.
 They struggle to recruit new dentists.
 Darren is told he must go to work in the Glastonbury practice every Wednesday for the next 3 years.
 He is paid nothing extra for the increases in his travel costs or time.